 How to Cook Crawfish for Dogs

-1. Choose Fresh Crawfish: Start with fresh, preferably live crawfish, as they are less likely to contain bacteria or parasites that can be harmful to dogs.
+- Choose Fresh Crawfish: Start with fresh, preferably live crawfish, as they are less likely to contain bacteria or parasites that can harm dogs.

-2. Clean Thoroughly: Before cooking, rinse the crawfish thoroughly under cold water to remove any dirt or debris from their shells.
+- Clean Thoroughly: Rinse the crawfish thoroughly under cold water to remove any dirt or debris from their shells before cooking.

 Seasonings and Ingredients to Avoid